We use cookies to improve your experience on our site. To find out more, read our privacy policy and cookie policy

 Revenue growth

-Organizations with high interoperability generate higher revenues24
+Organizations with high interoperability generate higher revenues

 Futureproofing, and avoiding obsolescence